redox-os/website/content/news/this-month-241130.md

 ## Programs

 - bitst0rm fixed the libevent compilation
+- Ribbon successsfully compiled more Rust programs and demos
 - Josh Megnauth updated OpenJazz to the latest version and converted the recipe configuration to TOML
 - Amir Ghazanfari improved the Sodium file selection